mrbalov/mrb/_drafts/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 As the term implies, “headless” means that something misses its head/face — i.e., it misses its view/presentation.
 In terms of data providers, it means that “headless data provider” does not have a graphical user interface — it’s responsible only for managing its data, and is not concerned about how they are presented to end users (it’s a responsibility of some other service, that we are not interested in at this level).
 This is how the term “Headless CMS” emerged, meaning that the content is separated from how it is rendered to end users.

 As we have already seen before, this concept was also broken by popular some time ago architectural patterns like MVC.
 The main benefit of such patterns is in their simplicity, and for some cases they still may be suitable.
-However, within the Composable Frontend architecture, it makes sense to consider mixing data and its presentation in a single application like in MVC an anti-pattern — it contradicts the Jamstack principles at least.
+However, within the Composable Frontend Architecture, it makes sense to consider mixing data and its presentation in a single application like in MVC an anti-pattern — it contradicts the Jamstack principles at least.

 It’s hard to imagine Composable Frontend without headless data providers.
 They provide a number of benefits that make them a good choice: